-APPENDIX X General Sustainability Disclosures
+General Sustainability Disclosures

-The Management Company and the SICAV are subject to Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector ("SFDR").
-In accordance with SFDR, the Management Company is required to disclose information about the environmental or social characteristics of the Article 8 Portfolios that it manages, as set out in the Annex to this Appendix X below.
+The Management Company and the SICAV are subject to SFDR.
+In accordance with SFDR, the Management Company is required to disclose information about the environmental or social characteristics of the Article 8 or 9 Portfolios that it manages, as set out in the Annex to this Appendix W below.